gowtham012/MainPlan_autoGPT/README.md

+#MainPlan_autoGPT

-Great.
-I’ll prepare a comprehensive 90-day development plan for building an AI-powered full-stack web application targeting the automobile industry.
+The 90-day development plan for building an AI-powered full-stack web application targeting the automobile industry.
 This includes a user-friendly chatbot with RAG capabilities, AI agents for part diagram generation, process planning, and digital twin simulation.

 The plan will cover: